Select Page

 Research Opportunities

-Students can receive hands-on experience with state-of-the-art facilities and chemical instrumentation while receiving credit towards their chemistry degree, elective, or ACCT credit by working with chemistry and forensic faculty on independent research projects.
-Students who want to perform an independent research project with a chemistry faculty mentor should contact the department to learn what type of research courses are available and the process of starting a research project!
+Students can receive hands-on experience with state-of-the-art facilities and chemical instrumentation while receiving credit towards their chemistry or forensic science degree, elective, or ACCT credit by working with chemistry and forensic faculty on independent research projects.
+Students who want to perform an independent research project with a chemistry or forensic science faculty mentor should contact the department to learn what type of research courses are available and the process of starting a research project!

 Faculty Research Projects